SamZorSec/Open-Home-Automation/ha_mqtt_binary_sensor_pir/README.md

-# ha_mqtt_binary_sensor_pir - Home-Assistant
+# MQTT Binary Sensor - Motion - Home-Assistant
-A simple example to use a PIR motion sensor connected to a nodeMCU board (esp8266)
+A simple example to use a PIR motion sensor cnnected to a NodeMCU board (ESP8266).

 ## Configuration
 configuration.yaml :